Cameron Deatsch: Building Atlassian’s $10B Ecosystem and Atlassian Marketplace Revenue

 So the Founders decided to let the customers build their own features, and introduced a customization layer.
 It allowed developers to really personalize the product.
 It resulted in a lot of new apps, and the creators quickly realized that they can make some money there.
 In the end, Atlassian decided to give the creators space to sell the effects of their work, and that’s how Atlassian Marketplace was born.

 Thanks to this move, the customers got thousands of features, ready to install.
+The Atlassian Marketplace has surpassed $4 billion in lifetime sales, showcasing its success and the value it delivers through partnerships with numerous app developers.

 The result?
 As I once heard, usually customers are paying 50% for the Atlassian license, and an additional ~50% of the budget is spent on apps.